cloudowski/jx-docs/content/commands/jx_create_environment.md

 Creates a new Environment

-An Environment maps to a Kubernetes cluster and namespace and is a place that your team's applications can be promoted to via Continous Delivery.
+An Environment maps to a Kubernetes cluster and namespace and is a place that your team's applications can be promoted to via Continuous Delivery.

 You can optionally use GitOps to manage the configuration of an Environment by storing all configuration in a Git repository and then only changing it via Pull Requests and CI/CD.